-Living in Rhode Island, we visit at least once a summer.
-Block Island is a very convenient day trip from Rhode Island, Massachusetts, Connecticut or New York.
+Living in Rhode Island, we visit Block Island at least once a summer.
+Block Island is a very convenient day trip from Rhode Island, Massachusetts, Connecticut, or New York.
 In only about an hour, you can get a completely different state of mind and atmosphere.
-It is also small enough to explore well in a small amount of time.
-Read on to plan your Block Island trip, whether you are looking for a party with the girls or a day with kids on Block Island, This should give you great ideas for things to do on Block Island.
+Block Island is also small enough to explore thoroughly in a short amount of time.
+Read on to plan your Block Island trip.
+Whether you are looking for a party with the girls or a day with kids, I know it will give you great ideas for things to do on Block Island.

 What is Block Island?